Practical Driving Test Procedure

 The practical driving test will take approximately 35 - 40 minutes and you will be asked to perform one of the following manouvres which could include:

-- bay parking
+- reverse in a bay

 - parallel parking

 - drive into a bay and reverse back out